 COLD READINGS: COOL TRICK OR CALLOUS MANIPULATION?

-Supposed psychic Sylvia Brown got into some trouble last week, tadalafil after missing Ohio resident Amanda Berry and two other women were found alive in their abductor’s Cleveland home.
-Way back in 2004, medicine Brown appeared on The Montel Williams show with Berry’s grieving mother, pharm Louwana Miller:
+Supposed psychic Sylvia Brown got into some trouble last week, after missing Ohio resident Amanda Berry and two other women were found alive in their abductor’s Cleveland home.
+Way back in 2004, Brown appeared on The Montel Williams show with Berry’s grieving mother, Louwana Miller:

 “She’s not alive, honey,” Browne reportedly told Miller.
 “Your daughter’s not the kind who wouldn’t call.”
 (Miller died a couple years later, and passed away still believing her daughter was deceased.)